pgmmpk/bbb_pru_adc/README.md

 overwritten on next iteration.
 Do not store these buffers.
 If you are not processing data immediately, copy them out.

+## Examples

+More code examples can be found in [examples](examples/) folder.

 ### Advanced use: `target_delay`
 Normally, the time between two ADC captures is determined by the following factors:
 1. ADC capture speed (see `speed` parameter)
-2. Time needed to send out the data
+2. Time needed to process and send out the data
 This time can slightly vary, because number of operations depends on buffering state and other factors pertaining to PRU/CPU communication.